AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Bollinger_Bands.md

 ## Indicator parameters

-BBands indicator requires an only parameter: the mapping.
-Though, there are four parameters else: period, deviation, up and down series types, which hold the default values when are not specified.
+Bollinger Bands indicator needs only the "mapping" parameter.
+Optional ones are: "period", "deviation", "up" and "down" series types.

 ```
 var bbands = plot.bbands(mapping, 10, 3, "spline", "spline");
 ```

-## Visualization
+## Visualization using lines

 Visualization of an indicator depends on the type of a series you display it with.
-Here is a sample where both Up and Down series of the BBands indicator are colored:
+Here is a sample where both Up and Down series of the Bollinger Bands indicator are colored:

 ```
 // color the series